NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/routing-to-tunnel/dns.md

 To delete a DNS record assigned to a tunnel:

-1. Log in to the Cloudflare dashboard.
+1. Log in to the Khulnasoft dashboard.
 1. Go to DNS and locate the DNS record under the DNS management card.
 1. Select **Edit** > **Delete**.